cogito-lang/cogito-resource/README.md

 ## Development

 To test the lambda handler, run `python test/server.py`.
 This will fork into two processes, one running a server hosted to receive the callback, and one sending a request to the handler.
 It then asserts against the returned JSON response.

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/cogito-lang/libcogito.

+## License

+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).